mtosity/mern-ecom/README.md

 ## Special features

-- Authenticate user (normal user and admin)
+- Authenticate user (normal user and admin), login with Facebook and Google
 - Save user token to login automatically
+- Send subscribe email
 - Some pure css animation (navbar, login modal, text slide in, product card)
 - User can review product, but only one review per product
 - Admin page to manage user, add new products, categories, handle orders